Berry-of-Tech/Data-exploration-on-Covid-dataset-/README.md

 ## 1. Introduction
 ---

-As a newbie data analyst I wanted to get my hands dirty on more projects after my first project on data cleaning, so I took it upon myself to work on the covid-19 dataset.
-I used SQL server as a tool.
+Covid 19 pandemic have had several short-term as well as long term impacts on human health, society, economy and environment.
+A pandemic which broke out in 2019 created significant knock-on effects on the daily life of citizens, as well as about the global economy.

+Presently the impacts of COVID-19 in daily life are extensive and have far reaching consequences.

+In this project, I analyzed and explored covid data with SQL using Micrsoft SQL Server Management Studio.

 Let me introduce the dataset.
-The dataset was gotten from [ this link](https://ourworldindata.org/covid-deaths).
+The dataset was gotten from [ this link](https://ourworldindata.org/covid-deaths). it was sourced from  starting from 1st January, 2020 to 5th November, 2022.

 ![](https://github.com/Berry-of-Tech/Data-exploration-on-Covid-dataset-/blob/main/Covid-19%20image.jpg)
 ---